larr97/portfolio-project/documents/RAD.md

 ##### 3.3.5 Implementation

-- The portfolio will use widely supported technologies, such as HTML, CSS, JavaScript, TypeScript, Angular, Angular Material, and Tailwind CSS.
+- The portfolio will use widely supported technologies, such as HTML, CSS, JavaScript, TypeScript, Angular, and Angular Material.
 - Ensure the solution is compatible with common browsers (Chrome, Firefox, Safari, Edge) and devices (desktop, tablet, mobile).
 - Hosting will be done on a reliable platform like Namecheap or similar reliable platforms with automated backups and SSL support.